Spack-H/Individual_Project_DIGHUM101/README.md

 The results indicate that the Logistic Regression model significantly outperforms the Decision Tree model in classifying text as either human or AI-generated.
 Logistic Regression achieved an accuracy of 97.22% on raw text and 96.70% on processed text, with F1 scores of 97.20% and 96.66%, respectively.
 In contrast, the Decision Tree model had an accuracy of 86.38% on raw text and 82.85% on processed text, with F1 scores of 85.86% and 82.37%.
 These findings suggest that raw text features are more informative for both models, and text preprocessing does not necessarily enhance model performance.

-## Installation

-To run this project, you need to have Python and the following libraries installed:
-- numpy
-- pandas
-- seaborn
-- matplotlib
-- scikit-learn
-- nltk
-- wordcloud

-- ## Acknowledgments
+## Acknowledgments

-The project was inspired by Yana Khare (https://www.analyticsvidhya.com/blog/2023/04/how-ai-is-revolutionizing-game-testing-in-2023/).
+The project was inspired by Amrutha K blog [How to Build a Machine Learning Model to Distinguish If It’s Human or ChatGPT?](https://www.analyticsvidhya.com/blog/2023/04/how-to-build-a-machine-learning-model-to-distinguish-if-its-human-or-chatgpt/).